jax.random module#

 Advanced RNG configuration#

-1. it may be slow to compile (specifically for Google Cloud TPUs)
+1. It may be slow to compile for TPUs.

 Property